Home

 ABOVE: A Finnish Maxim M/32-33 machine gun nest 100 metres from Soviet forces during the Winter War, located approximately 5 kilometres north of Lemetti (area of the modern Pitkyarantsky District, Russia).
 This photograph is in the public domain in Finland, because either a period of 50 years has elapsed from the year of creation or the photograph was first published before 1966.

 The Winter War of 1939 between Finland and the Soviet Union raised many questions for both combatants.
 It started when the Soviet Union invaded Finland on 30 November 1939, just three months after the outbreak of World War II.
 The Soviet Union was seeking to expand its borders and establish a buffer zone for the city of Leningrad, which was under threat from the Finnish border.
-Despite the immense strength of the Soviet army and air force, they suffered severe losses and made little headway for the initial period of the war.
-This war raised many questions for both countries that had long-lasting implications for their political, economic, and social structures. ☞ Read the full article
+Despite the immense strength of the Soviet army and air force, they suffered severe losses and made little headway for the initial period of the war. ☞ Read the full article

 CENTURIES OF WAR CALENDAR: WAR IN THE PACIFIC